 It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
 Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B, and D as of the first day of the month in which you retire, or become eligible for Medicare if later.

 Upon retirement, you will receive an enrollment packet from Lifetime Benefit Solutions (LBS).
 Your packet will include information on the benefit options you can choose from as a retiree, including information regarding any dental/vision and health care flexible spending account coverage that you may have under COBRA, as well as election forms to designate your selections.
 When you receive your packet, we would be happy to review your materials with you.
 To schedule a meeting or simply request a phone consultation, you may contact the HR Service Center at 315.443.4042, or firstname.lastname@example.org.

-The University’s subsidy is based on the retiree’s years of credited service as a Benefits Eligible Employee after age 45, as shown below:
+The University’s subsidy is based on your years of credited service as a Benefits Eligible Employee after age 45, as shown below: